 - Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.(This requires the Pro version – you’ll be prompted to upgrade when you click Update All.
 If you don’t want to pay for the Pro version, you can still download and install all the drivers you need with the free version; you just have to download them one at a time, and manually install them, the normal Windows way.)

-Once you’ve updated your network driver, restart your computer and launch Modern Warfare.
+Once you’ve updated your network driver, restart your computer and launch Warzone.
 Test your gameplay and see if the lag is still there.

 If you’re still feeling delay in the game, you can try the next fix below.

 Fix 5: Close bandwidth hogging programs